 The TR-069 proxy mechanism is designed to incorporate any protocol for area networks within the customer premises.
 The following protocols have been standardized or are currently in development:

-UPnP
+UPnP DM

 ZigBee

-5.2.4.3.1 UPnP Proxy
+5.2.4.3.1 UPnP DM Proxy

 The CPE Proxier consists of three logical modules: CWMP client, TR-069/UPnP DM Proxy Module and UPnP DM Control Point.
 CWMP requests received by the CWMP client from the ACS are translated by the TR-069/UPnP DM Proxy Module to the UPnP DM actions, and then passed to the UPnP DM Control Point to be sent to the UPnP DM devices.
 When an UPnP action response or event is received by the UPnP DM Control Point, the action response and event is passed to the TR-069/UPnP DM Proxy Module to be converted to a CWMP response or sent to the ACS using the CWMP event notification mechanism.